SPSCommerce/sps-api-standards/standards/collections.md

 ```

 - All collection-based endpoints **SHOULD** use `GET` requests for pagination and not `POST` requests unless it is necessary for the action.
-- All collection-based endpoints `POST` request parameters **MUST** be specified as parameters in the body of the request within the `paging` element and the outlined schema below.
+- All collection-based endpoints `POST` request parameters **MUST** be specified as parameters in the body of the request within the `paging` element and the outlined schema below. <a name="sps-post-request-body-missing-paging-object" href="#sps-post-request-body-missing-paging-object"><i class="fa fa-check-circle" title="sps-post-request-body-missing-paging-object"></i></a>

 ```
 // CORRECT